iamrajeshk/AndroidMVP/README.md

-# Unit testing with MVP Architecture in Android
+# Unit testing with MVP Design Pattern in Android

 ## Introduction
-Mobile applications run on devices that vary greatly in screen size and resolution, processing power, available memory or connectivity.
-Manually testing your application across all these different device configurations is next to impossible - that's where automated testing can help.
-There are many ways to architect your android app but not all allow you to structure your code in clean way so that it is easy to test.
+There are many ways to architect your android app but not all allow you to structure your code in clean way so that it will be easy to test.

 **The key idea to a testable architecture is to separate parts of the application, making them easier to maintain and test individually.
 One common UI Pattern is _Model-View-Presenter_ or MVP for short**